A Guide To Urban Outfitters’ Biggest and Boldest Denim

 BDG High-Waisted Seamed ‘90s Bootcut Jean, $89

 Oh, how we adore the classic bootcut jean!
-These fit relatively straight-leg but with an ever-so-slight flare (to accommodate for traditional riding boots, of course).
+These fit relatively straight-leg but with an ever-so-slight flare (to accommodate a traditional riding boots, of course).
 In essence, this is the style we'd most recommend if you're interested in a variety of different trends — wide-leg, flares, baggy — but still wanna keep things on the more streamlined side.

 Oh, how we adore the classic bootcut jean!
-These fit relatively straight-leg but with an ever-so-slight flare (to accommodate for traditional riding boots, of course).
+These fit relatively straight-leg but with an ever-so-slight flare (to accommodate a traditional riding boots, of course).
 In essence, this is the style we'd most recommend if you're interested in a variety of different trends — wide-leg, flares, baggy — but still wanna keep things on the more streamlined side.

 BDG High-Waisted Cowboy, $49

-A little more relaxed in the thigh, these cowboy-inspired jeans are perfect for casual days — throw on a sweatshirt, some sneakers, and a crossbody bag — and you're good to run around town from day-to-night.
+A little more relaxed in the thigh, these cowboy-inspired jeans are perfect for casual days.
+Throw on a sweatshirt, some sneakers, and a crossbody bag and you're good to run around town from day-to-night.

-A little more relaxed in the thigh, these cowboy-inspired jeans are perfect for casual days — throw on a sweatshirt, some sneakers, and a crossbody bag — and you're good to run around town from day-to-night.
+A little more relaxed in the thigh, these cowboy-inspired jeans are perfect for casual days.
+Throw on a sweatshirt, some sneakers, and a crossbody bag and you're good to run around town from day-to-night.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.